0xf61/mywiki/content/security/firefox2shell.md

   - security
 ---

-# From App Interface to System Shell: How It Can Happen

 Gaining shell access to a Windows server running VMware Horizon VDI, with only a restricted browser as the entry point.
 This blog post summarizes the clever techniques used to escalate from a browser to a full system shell, as detailed in an insightful article on System Weakness.

 ## The Scenario